 - Level 2: At Level 2, contractors are certified to handle CUI.
 They must implement 110 practices aligned with NIST 800-171 and undergo triennial third-party assessments from a certified C3PAO (with some exceptions for self-assessment).

-This new set of levels reduces the complexity of the original CMMC model significantly.
-Furthermore, it ties the model more directly to its source document, namely NIST 800-171.
+This new set of levels significantly reduces the original CMMC model’s complexity.
+Furthermore, it ties the model directly to its source document, namely NIST 800-171.

 What is NIST 800-171, and How Does it Relate to CMMC 2.0?